mikecroucher/jupyterhub_on_azure/README.md

 # Jupyterhub on azure

-A JupyterHub instance running on Azure cloud designe for a multi-user class.
+Scripts for automatic creation of customised JupyterHub instances running on Azure cloud designed for multi-user classes.
 This doesn't (yet) use docker or elastic scaling.
 It's just a plan old server in the cloud -- albeit one that we can set up and tear down at will.

 People can use it to set up their own servers -- no need to speak to the IT department if they don't want to